New tables that you add to a Google Docs document will likely be aligned to the left side of the page.

 A lot of document editors won’t care about the alignment or positioning of a table, but you may find that you don’t like the way it looks.

 Fortunately, you can learn how to center a table in Google Docs if you want it to appear in the middle of the page.

 How to Center a Google Docs Table

 - Right-click inside one of the table cells, then choose Table properties.

 - Select the Alignment option in the right column.

 - Click the drop down menu under Table alignment, then choose the Center option.

 - Click the OK button to apply the change.

-Our article continues below with additional information on centering a table in Google Docs including pictures of these steps.
+Our article continues below with additional information on how to center a table in Google Docs, including pictures of these steps.